Subvarieties of pointed Abelian l-groups: The lexicographic decompositions

 \section{The lexicographic decompositions}

 This section focuses on understanding the structure of the lexicographic product of $\ell$-groups.
 The lexicographic product is a key operation on $\ell$-groups.
 It allows for the creation of otherwise unintuitive $\ell$-groups that play an essential role in various classifications (see e.g.\ the famous Hahn Theorem from \cite{Hahn:HahnTheorem}).
-Since we will need to use this tool frequently in the following chapters, here we establish several basic properties of this construction.
-The main result of this section is Theorem \ref{t:strong_unit}, which is a stronger version of \cite[Lemma 4.6]{Young:Varieties_of_pointed_Abelian_l-groups}, which tells us that from the viewpoint of universal classes of totally ordered Abelian $\ell$-groups we are not interested in $\ell$-groups without a strong unit.
+Since we will need to use this tool frequently in the following sections, here we establish several basic properties of this construction.
+The main result of this section is Theorem~\ref{t:strong_unit}, which is a stronger version of \cite[Lemma 4.6]{Young:Varieties_of_pointed_Abelian_l-groups}, which demonstrates that when classifying universal classes of totally ordered pointed Abelian $\ell$-groups, we can restrict our focus to those that are strongly pointed or $0$-pointed.
 We will proceed to the definition of the lexicographic product.

 \begin{defn} Let $\A$ be a totally ordered Abelian $\ell$-group and $\B$ be an Abelian $\ell$-group.
 We define the Abelian $\ell$-group $\A \ltimes \B$ as the Abelian $\ell$-group $\A \times \B$ with modified lattice operations: